boredokay/WHSTechNotes/journal.md

   3. One thing I could do to take care of myself is take frequent breaks.
   4. One goal I have is to pass my CSP exam, I will study hard.
   5. Someone I can talk to is my mom because I know she'll listen to me.
+  # April 7, 2025
+    I think AI could greatly help those to studey and prepare for tests like STAAR.
+It could aid by compressing information into a more a more manageable context so that students can easily process it.
+It could summarize information faster or perhaps make it to be easier for students to take advantage of.
+It could even be used to expand on subjects that were perhaps skimmed over in class.
+I think the best use of an AI tutor for me would be to expand on information of things skimmed over or things i need more help understanding.
+I would use it because it would be a great help to explain things in a context i understand.